About the colloquium

 Could you show me some examples of previous posters?

 You can see the 2022 prizewinners on this page: 2023 colloquium overview.
 (Scroll down to the bottom).

 How big should my poster be?

 A1 size max, if you can, but A2 is fine or two pieces of A2.

 Should my poster be portrait or landscape?

-The majority will be portrait, and that works well for poster boards.
+The majority will be portrait.
 If you’ve done landscape though, don’t panic, we’ll fit you in somewhere!

 Can you print my poster for me?

 No we can’t print posters, but you might find your own University are able to help with printing.

 Yes, the contest is open to all women.